MicrosoftDocs/sdk-api/sdk-api-src/content/sysinfoapi/nf-sysinfoapi-getproductinfo.md

 The product type.
 This parameter cannot be <b>NULL</b>.
 If the specified operating system  is less than the current operating system, this information is mapped to the types supported by the specified operating system.
 If the specified operating system is greater than the highest supported operating system, this information is mapped to the types supported by the current operating system.

- This parameter can be one of the following values.
+ This parameter can be one of the following values (some products below may be out of support)..